tag1consulting/goose/README.md

 19776 goose     20   0    9.8g 874688   8252 S   6.3   8.5   0:42.90 simple
 ```

 Here's the output of running the loadtest.
-The `-v` flag sends `INFO` and higher messages to stdout (in addition to the log file).
-The `c1024` tells Goose to spin up 1,024 clients.
+The `-v` flag sends `INFO` and more critical messages to stdout (in addition to the log file).
+The `-c1024` tells Goose to spin up 1,024 clients.
 The `-r32` option tells Goose to spin up 32 clients per second.
 The `-t 10m` option tells Goose to run the load test for 10 minutes, or 600 seconds.
 The `--print-stats` flag tells Goose to collect statistics during the load test, and the `--status-codes` flag tells it to include statistics about HTTP Status codes returned by the server.
 Finally, the `--only-summary` flag tells Goose to only display the statistics when the load test finishes, otherwise it would display running statistics every 15 seconds for the duration of the test.

 ```
 $ cargo run --release --example simple -- --host http://apache.fosciana -v -c1024 -r32 -t 10m --print-stats --status-codes --only-summary